 Mean systolic blood pressure among adults in New Zealand

-By sex and age group, year ended June 2017, millimeters of mercury (mmHg)
+By gender and disability status, year ended June 2020, millimetres of mercury (mmHg)

 All results presented in this data are weighted so that they are representative of the total population of adults 15+ and children aged 0–14 years (or a smaller subset where specified).